 You also don’t need or use as much equipment as you do in the office when you work from home.

 Despite all the perks, it can still be a challenge getting yourself into the work-from-home mindset.

 Sticking to a routine when a boss isn’t glaring over your shoulder or colleagues watching can make you lackadaisical.

 You might also miss something important while away from your computer or your wifi is not working optimally.

-I’ve compiled the best tips for working from home effectively in the next article.
+I’ve compiled the best tips for working from home effectively in this article.
 These tips will help you maximize efficiency, maintain focus and prioritize accordingly.

 You can sign up below if you want to be notified whenever new working from home articles are uploaded on the website.

 This post contains affiliate links.
 Full disclosure HERE.